RicherMans/AudioCaption/README.md

 The dataset on car scene can be downloaded via [google drive](https://drive.google.com/file/d/1D1h4_orPBVOlLX9rrnxYBtObD3tpp43B/view?usp=sharing).

-The source code and dataset in the InterSpeech2019 Paper (submitted) [What does a car-sette tape tell?](http://arxiv.org/abs/1905.13448) is also provided here.
+The source code and dataset in the paper [What does a car-sette tape tell?](http://arxiv.org/abs/1905.13448) is also provided here.

 ## Clotho

 Clotho dataset can be downloaded from [Zenodo](https://zenodo.org/record/3490684).

-For all datasets, labels are provided in the directory `data/*/labels`.

 # Related Papers
 Here are papers related to this repository: